Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Needle aponeurotomy

-This is the simplest form of treatment where under local anaesthetic the cords in the palm are release with a needle and allow the fingers to straighten up.
+This is the simplest form of treatment where under local anaesthetic the cords in the palm are released with a needle and allow the fingers to straighten up.
 This is indicated if the disease is only in the palm.

 Segmental fasciectomy